Shwe Kokko Special Economic Zone / Yatai New City

 In December, stories emerged about clashes between the BGF and Tatmadaw.
 The tension intensified in January 2021 with Tatmadaw pressuring Saw Chit Thu to resign from the BGF and his soldiers threatening to resign with him.
 Following a Tatmadaw military coup on 1 February 2021, Saw Chit Thu declared that his forces would not take sides.
 Since then, the situation has evolved significantly and the Tatmadaw and the KNLA are engaged in the intense conflict.
 Whereas the KNLA has offered protection to anti-junta demonstrators, the BGF is providing support for the Tatmadaw crackdowns as well as operations against the KNLA.
 In May, Frontier Myanmar reported that BGF loyalty to the Tatmadaw has paid off, and its casinos and illegal trade gates on the Thai border have reopened.
 There is also talk of the Shwe Kokko project resuming as a joint venture with the Tatmadaw.
 According to one BGF member quoted by Frontier Myanmar: ‘Before the coup, the military didn’t allow us to continue the Shwe Kokko project, but now we’ve heard that they will allow us to resume it as a joint venture with the Tatmadaw.
 They will also stop the investigation launched by the NLD government.’

 The project is just one example of a series of projects under construction that are driven by murky Chinese business networks, often involving Mainland China (or Macau / Hong Kong)-born individuals who have acquired citizenship in a Southeast Asian country.
 Although it has received the most media attention, there are several major projects in Karen state.
 As reported by United States Institute of Peace (USIP), all utilise links to military or armed groups, operate in violation of local gambling laws, and resort to unregulated digital payment and currency platforms, which are known to be an important tool for illicit financial flows and money laundering.
 According to China’s Ministry of Public Security, at least 1 trillion yuan (145.5 billion USD) worth of funds flow out of China into gambling every year, aggravating the country’s economic and financial security risks.
-These projects can therefore be expected to remain in the headlines throughout 2021.

 15 May 2021: Updated by the editors to reflect developments in Karen State as conflict between KNLA and Tatmadaw intensified following February coup.
 With BGF offering its support to the Tatmadaw, media reports indicate the investigation into the project may be dropped, and that it may restart as a BGF-Tatmadaw joint venture.